 - Gently wipe the screen with a dry, soft cloth

-- For inks from oil markers, soak the cloth in a non-soap synthetic cleanser diluted by water
+- For inks from oil markers, soak the cloth in a non-soap synthetic cleanser diluted with water

 - Use a small duster to clean between the TV and stand